avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 Note: you can only be creator or member of one pool at a time.
 So, if you previously created or join a pool with your account then you need to delete it or leave it before creating a new one.

+---

-## Set Commision and update pool roles
+## Set Pool Commision and update pool roles

+Pool commision is a percentage of pool's earning that pool creator gets for maintaining the pool and nominating validators on behalf of the pool.
+It can be in the range of 0% to 100% of pool's earnins.
+Follow these steps to set the pool's commision.

 TODO: write this.

 ## Nominate validators